debdeepbh/deconvolution/README.md

 Wavelet and Fourier-based multichannel deconvolution.

-It estimates an unknown 1-dimensional vector from observation that is obtained by convolving with (or, blurred by) a known vector (called the *impulse response*) and then by adding a white noise.
+Estimates an unknown 1-dimensional vector from observation that is obtained by convolving with (or, blurred by) a known vector (called the *impulse response*) and then by adding a white noise.
 The estimate is more accurate when more than one observation are available, in which case the estimation problem is called a *multichannel deconvolution* problem.
 The estimation is done by solving a regularized minimization problem.

 This project contains
 - multichannel deconvolution algorithms: Fourier-based mean Weiner, Fourier-wavelet multichannel hybrid Schiske-ForWaRD